Coconut Oil In Coffee? (A Simple Recipe + Benefits)

 There’s no one true recipe for this so you can experiment until you find the combination that’s perfect for you.

 You can make it hot or cold depending on the season and your mood – this “Keto Rocket Fuel Iced Blended Coffee” recipe from Healthful Pursuit (15) would make a memorable summer treat.
-The tropical flavor of coconut drinks makes them ideal for sipping during a heatwave.
+The tropical flavour of coconut drinks makes them ideal for sipping during a heatwave.

 Of course, better the coffee you brew in the first place, the better your coconut-laced coffee will also be.